 TRIP TYPE Jeep Safari

-Western Mongolia is a timeless landscape, home to Mongolia’s most fascinating and diverse ethic groups: the Kazakhs with their hunting eagles, surviving fragments of the Oirat Mongol tribes, and shamanist Tuvans.
+Western Mongolia is a timeless landscape, home to Mongolia’s most fascinating and diverse ethnic groups: the Kazakhs with their hunting eagles, surviving fragments of the Oirat Mongol tribes, and shamanist Tuvans.

-In the Great Lakes Basin, there are more extensive sand dunes than The Gobi, in landscapes where dunes border great saltwater and freshwater lakes with a backdrop of snow capped mountains.
+In the Great Lakes Basin, there are more extensive sand dunes than anywhere in The Gobi, in landscapes where dunes border great saltwater and freshwater lakes with a backdrop of snow-capped mountains.

-We tour the region by Landcruiser, sleeping at our private 360° camps located among vast unspoilt landscapes.
+We tour the region by Landcruiser, sleeping at our private 360° camps located among vast unspoiled landscapes.
 Where you will be welcomed by our local community partners.